SreejithKSGupta/photomatcher/README.md

 # Face Recognition Photo Matcher

 This project is a web application that allows users to upload photos, extract facial features using face-api.js, and match uploaded photos against stored images.
-It uses SvelteKit for the frontend and Node.js with Express for the backend to handle file uploads.
+The webapp is made with SvelteKit.

 ## Features

 - Upload images and extract facial features
 - Store facial features and filenames in localStorage
+- Store iamges in indexedDB
 - Search for matches by uploading an image
-- Display matched images with a percentage match
+- Display matched images ordered by match percentage

 ## Technologies Used